fvioz/cash_register/components/discounts/README.md

 This directory contains components related to discounts in the cash register system.
 Below is an overview of the files and their purposes:

+- `discount_entity.rb`: This file defines the `DiscountEntity`, which is responsible for representing a discount in the domain.
 - Services:
   - `no_discount_service.rb`: This file defines the `NoDiscountService`, which implements a strategy for handling scenarios where no discount is applied to a product.
   - `free_item_discount_service.rb`: This file defines the `FreeItemDiscountService`, which implements a strategy for applying a "buy one, get one free" discount to products.